Does SELFISHNESS Sometimes Make You Feel Stupid?

 Another sign that you are the egotist in your relationship is when you blame him/her for fulfilling all his/her needs and desires.
 Putting one's needs first is not always bad, but it can be overwhelming.

 You cannot build a relationship with selfish people who do not have the ability to ever love and care for you.
 The first thing to do is to accept that you are selfish and then really commit to change.
-If you know that your partner is selfish because he/she expect you to "change" your personality and habits according to his/her own desires and needs.
+If you know that your partner is selfish because he/she expects you to "change" your personality and habits according to his/her own desires and needs.

 Are You Sick Of Negative Thoughts?